Cimbrian War: Marius takes command

 Following the devastation of the Arausio, fear shook the Roman Republic to its foundations.
 The terror cimbricus became a watchword, as Rome expected the Cimbri at its gates at any time.
 In this atmosphere of panic and desperation, an emergency was declared.
 The constitution was ignored and Gaius Marius, the victor over Jugurtha of Numidia was elected consul for an unprecedented, and arguably illegal, five years in a row, starting in 104 BC.
-Because of the destruction of the Roman force at Arausio and the pressure of the impending crisis, Marius was now given the latitude to construct a new army on his own terms.
+Because of the destruction of the Roman force at Arausio and the pressure of the impending crisis, Marius was tasked with rebuilding, effectively from scratch, the Gallic legions.
+Building his army around a core of trained legionaries from the last year, Marius again secured exemption from the property requirements and with his newly minted reputation for victory, raised an army of some thirty thousand Romans and forty thousand Italian allies and auxiliaries.
+He established a base around the town of Aquae Sextiae (modern Aix-en-Provence) and trained his men.
+Over his successive consulships, Marius was not idle.
+He trained his troops, built his intelligence network, and conducted diplomacy with the Gallic tribes on the provincial frontiers.

-Until now, the army had been a well-trained, well-regulated militia drawn from all able-bodied, land-owning male citizens.
-Marius replaced this with a professional standing force composed mostly of able-bodied but landless volunteers.
-He improved and standardized training, weapons, armour, equipment, and command structure, and made the cohort the main tactical and administrative unit of the legion.
-Along with these new arrangements came new standards and symbols, such as the aquila, which the troops came to revere and which was almost never allowed to fall into enemy hands.

 While the panicked Senate and people of Rome gave Marius the power he needed to build his army, the failure of the Cimbri and Teutones to follow up on their victory gave him the time he needed to finish it.
-They would soon be confronted by an army of organized, highly trained, professional soldiers under the leadership of a brilliant and ruthless commander.
+They would soon be confronted by an army of organized and trained soldiers under the leadership of a brilliant and ruthless commander.